reflectoring/reflectoring.github.io/content/blog/2023/2023-11-18-intro-to-mockk.md

 Spek is a behavior-driven development (BDD) testing framework for Kotlin.
 It provides a way to structure our tests in a natural language format and helps us to organize our test cases into descriptive blocks.
 It's designed to make our tests more readable and expressive.
 For example in our code above, we're using Spek to describe the behavior of the `Calculator` class.

 In our code above:

 `val mathService by memoized { mockk<MathService>() }` is used to create a mock object of the `MathService` class using MockK.
-The memoized feature ensures that the same instance of the mock is reused across all test cases within the same scope.`val calculator by memoized { Calculator(mathService) } `creates a memoized instance of the Calculator class, which we want to test.
+The memoized feature ensures that the same instance of the mock is reused across all test cases within the same scope.

+`val calculator by memoized { Calculator(mathService) } `creates a memoized instance of the Calculator class, which we want to test.
 It takes the mathService mock as a constructor parameter.
-This setup ensures that the Calculator class uses the mocked mathService during testing.The `describe("Calculator") { ... }` block provided by Spek describes the behavior we want to test.The `it("should add two numbers correctly") { ... }` block defines an individual test case.
-This specific test case checks whether the addTwoNumbers method of the Calculator class correctly adds two numbers.This `every { mathService.add(2, 3) } returns 5` uses MockK to define the expected behavior of the mathService mock.`val result = calculator.addTwoNumbers(2, 3)`invokes the `addTwoNumbers` method of the Calculator class with the given arguments.
+This setup ensures that the Calculator class uses the mocked mathService during testing.The `describe("Calculator") { ... }` block provided by Spek describes the behavior we want to test.

+The `it("should add two numbers correctly") { ... }` block defines an individual test case.
+This specific test case checks whether the `addTwoNumbers()` method of the Calculator class correctly adds two numbers.

+The `every { mathService.add(2, 3) } returns 5` uses MockK to define the expected behavior of the mathService mock.

+`val result = calculator.addTwoNumbers(2, 3)`invokes the `addTwoNumbers()` method of the Calculator class with the given arguments.

 Finally, `assert(result == 5)` verifies the result of the test.
 The `assert` statement checks whether the actual result of `calculator.addTwoNumbers(2, 3)` is equal to the expected result, which is 5.

  ## Conclusion
  In this tutorial, we took a look at the Mockk library used to test Kotlin code, the various keywords associated with Mockk, combining Mockk with other testing libraries such as JUnit and Spek and finally we went through the annotation provided by Mockk.